· tutorial · 7 min read

 Canva API (Enterprise) Alternative

-If you’re building something and want help connecting the Templated API, I’m Peter — the founder — and I’d love to help.
+If you’re building something and want help connecting the Templated API, I’m Pedro — the founder — and I’d love to help.
 Just sign up and message me in the chat. ☺️